Neutrino Masses and Leptogenesis in Type I+II Seesaw Models: Introduction

-Leptogenesis is a novel mechanism to generate this observed baryon asymmetry in the Universe by generating an asymmetry in the lepton sector first which is later converted into baryon asymmetry through electroweak sphaleron transitions \cite{sphaleron}.
+Leptogenesis is one of the most widely studied mechanism to generate this observed baryon asymmetry in the Universe by generating an asymmetry in the lepton sector first which is later converted into baryon asymmetry through electroweak sphaleron transitions \cite{sphaleron}.
 As pointed out by Fukugita and Yanagida \cite{fukuyana}, the out of equilibrium and CP violating decay of heavy Majorana neutrinos provides a natural way to create the required lepton asymmetry.
-The novel feature of this mechanism is the way it relates two of the most widely problems in physics : the origin of neutrino mass and the origin of matter-antimatter asymmetry.
+The novel feature of this mechanism is the way it relates two of the most widely studied problems in particle physics: the origin of neutrino mass and the origin of matter-antimatter asymmetry.
 This idea has been implemented in several interesting models in the literature \cite{leptoreview,joshipura}.
+Apart from providing a solution to the matter-antimatter asymmetry problem, the study of leptogenesis can also put some indirect constraints on the CP phases and neutrino hierarchies which are yet unsettled at neutrino oscillation experiments.